awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vue-uniq-ids ★11](https://github.com/termosa/vue-uniq-ids) - Vue.js 2.x plugin that helps to use id-related attributes with no side-effect
  - [vue-multivue ★4](https://github.com/drewjbartlett/vue-multivue) - Use multiple vue apps of the same class on the same page.
  - [vue-affix ★59](https://github.com/eddiemf/vue-affix) - A Vue.js 2.x plugin that affixes an element in the window while you scroll, similar to Bootstrap Affix but much simpler and smarter
- - [X-Browser-Update-Vue ★2](https://github.com/OXOYO/X-Browser-Update-Vue) - A Vue.js browser-update plugin.
+ - [X-Browser-Update-Vue ★4](https://github.com/OXOYO/X-Browser-Update-Vue) - A Vue.js browser-update plugin.
- - [vue-query-builder ★117](https://github.com/dabernathy89/vue-query-builder) - A UI component for building complex queries with nested conditionals.
+ - [vue-query-builder ★140](https://github.com/dabernathy89/vue-query-builder) - A UI component for building complex queries with nested conditionals.
- - [vue-info-card ★14](https://github.com/karakanb/vue-info-card) - A simple and beautiful card component with an elegant spark line and CSS3 flip animation.
+ - [vue-info-card ★22](https://github.com/karakanb/vue-info-card) - A simple and beautiful card component with an elegant spark line and CSS3 flip animation.
   - [v-offline ★4](https://github.com/vinayakkulkarni/v-offline) - Simple, tiny and easy to use detection of offline & online events for your Vue app (less than 390b minified)
+ - [vue-word-cloud ★14](https://github.com/SeregPie/VueWordCloud) - A word cloud generator.
+- [vue-flat-surface-shader](https://github.com/grzhan/vue-flat-surface-shader) - A Vue component for [flat surface shader ★2095 ⏳1Y](https://github.com/wagerfield/flat-surface-shader)

 ### Tabs